 Let me share with you a beautiful story from the Bhagavat Purana, a Hindu scripture narrating the glories of Krishna and his various incarnations.
-The story is also found in Mahabharata, another epic.
+The story is also found in the Mahabharata, another epic.

 Shishupala was a king who ruled the State of Chedi.
 He was also a cousin and a formidable foe of Krishna.
-Krishna had given a word to Shishupala’s mother that he would pardon one hundred misdeeds of Shishupala but beyond that he would not be able to forgive him for he was destined to be slain by him.
-Like many other fallen souls of his time, Shishupala hated Krishna, why, he loathed and detested him, day and night he thought about Krishna and ways of killing him.
+Krishna had given a word to Shishupala’s mother that he would pardon one hundred misdeeds of Shishupala, but, beyond that, he would not be able to forgive him for he was destined to be slain by him.
+Like many other fallen souls of his time, Shishupala hated Krishna; why, he loathed and detested him.
+Day and night he thought about Krishna and ways of killing him.
 He desperately wanted Krishna to perish.